Deaf Awareness: rights and accessibility

 There is one lady in this picture.
 On the right hand side corner, we can see her shoulder and left side of her hair as she is facing a mirror.
 In the middle of the photo, there is a woman who has black hair with a fringe and she is smiling while practicing British Sign Language

 Recently, we hosted a workshop at Chalkhill Community Centre for the service users at Royal Association for Deaf people (RAD).
-The goal of the sessionn was to equip people with information regarding patient rights, the NHS complaints procedure, and mental health plus exercise resources available in Brent.
+The goal of the session was to equip people with information regarding patient rights, the NHS complaints procedure, and wellbeing resources available in Brent.

 What did we discuss?